eskellener/cse101-pt.w23/README.md

-# cse101-pt.s22
+# cse101-pt.w23

-grading scripts for Patrick Tantalo's CSE101 during Spring 2022 (Sections 01 and 02)
+Grading scripts for Patrick Tantalo's CSE101 during Winter 2023 (Sections 01 and 02)

-Provided by Andrew Gavgavian.
+Thanks to Andrew Gavgavian for his contributions.